comptoolsres/comptoolsres.github.io/TLCL_reading_notes_4.md

 * p.
 373: **Second Stage: Adding a Little Data**: Let's add a little more of the git workflow here.
 We'll come back to this, but let's take a look at branches in git first.

-## An aside on git branches
+## More on git branches

-Every repo has one branch, typically called *master*.
-But you can create branches that essentially give you another copy to work on without messing up that master.
-When you are satisfied with the changes you've made, they can be merged back into the master branch.
-Or if you mess things up or realize your idea was not well thought out, you can just delete it and not worry that you've messed up your master branch.
+Every repo has one branch, hopefully called `main`.
+But you can create branches that essentially give you another copy to work on without messing up that main copy.
+When you are satisfied with the changes you've made, they can be merged back into the main branch.
+Or if you mess things up or realize your idea was not well thought out, you can just delete it and not worry that you've messed up your main branch.

-Here's an image to illustrate the idea:
+Here is an image to illustrate the idea:

 ![Illustration of branching in git](images/branching.png)

  We currently have a functional script that we are happy with.
 We are about to start making some major changes.
 Rather than making these changes here, it is easier to make a branch of the repository.
 This allows us to try new things, test features, etc. without messing up the current functional version.
 If we don't like what we do, it's easy to trash it and be back where we are.
-If we do like it, we can merge our changes back into the master branch and have the new version become the main version.
+If we do like it, we can merge our changes back into the main branch and have the new version become the main version.

-  Let's create a branch called *variables* (we're going to learn about variables as we do this section)
+  Let's create a branch called `variables` (we're going to learn about variables as we do this section)

 ```bash
   [magitz@login3 sys_info_page]$ git branch variables